NA8585/TESTE05-06-225/README.md

 - `yamlSessionInfo` – data for the current session, including lap counts
 - `yamlSectorInfo` – sector configuration and best sector times
 - `yamlDrivers` – an array with basic info on all drivers
+- `sdkRaw` – dictionary with every telemetry variable captured from the iRacing SDK
+- `telemetrySnapshot` – condensed tire and lap data for quick updates
+- `missingVars` – array of SDK variable names that were unavailable

 A sample payload is available in `ws/messages/overlay_message.json` and the latest YAML dump is written to `yamls/input_current.yaml` whenever the backend updates.